redhat-performance/quads/README.md

 ## Requirements
    - Python 2.6+ and libyaml (or [pyaml](https://pypi.python.org/pypi/pyaml)) are required for basic operation.
    - The scheduling functionality can be used standalone, but you'll want a provisioning backend like [Foreman](https://theforeman.org/) to take full advantage of QUADS scheduling, automation and provisioning capabilities.
+   - A local webserver like Apache or Nginx on the QUADS host (install your preference ahead of time).
    - To utilize the automatic wiki/docs generation we use [Wordpress](https://hobo.house/2016/08/30/auto-generating-server-infrastructure-documentation-with-python-wordpress-foreman/) but anything that accepts markdown via an API should work.
    - Switch/VLAN automation is done on Juniper Switches in [Q-in-Q VLANs](http://www.jnpr.net/techpubs/en_US/junos14.1/topics/concept/qinq-tunneling-qfx-series.html), but commandsets can easily be extended to support other network switch models.
    - We use Ansible for optional Dell and SuperMicro playbooks to toggle boot order and PXE flags to accomodate OpenStack deployments via Ironic/Triple-O.